datalorax/site/content/post/2020-05-22-exploring-gradient-descent.md

 We can calculate the mean square error for each of these lines.
 The mean square error for the <span style="color:#94e2ff">light blue line</span> is 21.61, the <span style="color:#0abeff">slightly darker blue line is </span> 20.72, and the <span style="color:#004761">darkest blue line is </span> 20.67.
 So among these three candidate lines, the one that is closest to the observed values, on average, is the darkest line.

 ## Finding the optimal fit
 So using our cost function, we know which of these three lines provides the best fit (minimizes errors) to the data.
 But these are just three of an infinite number of lines.
 How do we find what is *best*?
 Well, in this case we'd just use [ordinary least squares](https://en.wikipedia.org/wiki/Ordinary_least_squares).
-In other words, this problem is simple enough that some very smart people figured out a very long time ago how to directly estimate the line that minimizes the sum of the squared erros.
+In other words, this problem is simple enough that some very smart people figured out a very long time ago how to directly estimate the line that minimizes the sum of the squared errors.
 But what if we didn't have a [closed-form solution](https://mathworld.wolfram.com/Closed-FormSolution.html)?
 That's where gradient descent can help.

 First, let's look at the cost surface.
 What you see below is the mean square error estimate for a wide range of possible combinations for our two parameters in the model, the intercept (line value when x = 0) and the slope (steepness of the line).

 ![](../2020-05-22-exploring-gradient-descent_files/img/cost-surface.mp4)

-**Code for generating the above image is available [here](https://gist.github.com/datalorax/598ead8bde5c408df1936ffe611bf5f6)**
+*Code for generating the above image is available [here](https://gist.github.com/datalorax/598ead8bde5c408df1936ffe611bf5f6)*

 Gradient descent starts at a random location on this cost surface, evaluates the gradient, and takes a step (iteration) in the direction of steepest descent.
 The size of this step is called the *learning rate*, and it controls how quickly the algorithm moves.
 Too small of a learning rate, and the algorithm will take a very long time to estimate.
 Too large, and it may skip past the global minimum.